Atmore Movie Theater

-Strand Theatre a theatre located at 116 S. Main Street in Atmore, Alabama.
-It had been operating since around 1924 before it was closed in November 2013.
-Though it is not being used in the traditional way a theatre is usually ran, it is still being used as a private showing theatre and a concert hall.
-With the Encore attached next door, it is also an event space, like Bingo and the Atmore Mardi Gras Ball.
-There is a music studio upstairs for aspiring artist.
-This space also provides art classes to Rachel Patterson Elementary due to school funding cuts.
-It is still a vibrant part of the Atmore Community.
+The Strand Theater is a movie theater in Atmore, Alabama.
+The theater operated from 1923 until November 2013.
+It became a private show theater and concert hall.
+With the Encore attached next door, it became an event space, for activities such as bingo or the Atmore Mardi Gras Ball.
+The theater hosts a music studio upstairs for aspiring artists.
+This space also provides art classes to Rachel Patterson Elementary School due to funding cuts.

 Reconstruction

-In the theater's late days, a lot of reconstruction was needed.
-A community group named Pride of Atmore came together to restore the old building.
+The Pride of Atmore community group came together to restore the theater.
 The theater underwent a complete interior and exterior renovation that added a new lobby, marquee, and theater area.

-The building next door was home to a hardware store that stood for 122 years, and it was restored along with the theater.
+The building next door was home to a hardware store that stood for 122 years and was restored along with the theater.
 The Atmore Hardware building was renovated into a space for live music, rentals and community events.
-The cost of restoring both buildings came to over $5.2 million.
-The Pride of Atmore group used donations and grants from foundations and local businesses.
+The cost of restoring both buildings came to over $5.2 million, funded by donations and grants from foundations and local businesses.